Multi-Particle Diffusion Limited Aggregation: Introduction

 {\bf Historical remarks and related works.} \mdla{} belongs to a class of models, introduced firstly in the physics and chemistry literature (see~\cite{Kassner} and references therein), and later in the mathematics literature as well, with the goal of studying geometric and dynamic properties of static formations produced by aggregating randomly moving colloidal particles.
 Some numerically established quantities, such as fractal dimension, showed striking similarities between clusters produced by aggregating particles and clusters produced in other growth processes of entirely different nature, such as dielectric breakdown cascades and Laplacian growth models (in particular, Hele-Shaw cell~\cite{ST}).
 These similarities were further investigated by the introduction of the Hastings-Levitov growth model~\cite{HL}, which is represented as a sequence of conformal mappings.
 Nonetheless, it is still debated in the physics literature whether some of these models belong to the same universality class or not~\cite{Procaccia}.

 In the mathematics literature, the diffusion limited aggregation model (\dla), introduced in~\cite{WS} following the introduction of \mdla{} in~\cite{RM}, became a paradigm object of study among aggregation models driven by diffusive particles.
 However, progress on understanding \dla{} and \mdla{} mathematically has been relatively modest.
-The main results known about \dla{} are bounds on its rate of growth, derived by Kesten~\cite{Kesten1,Kesten2} (see also~\cite{Barlow}), but several variants have been introduced and studied~\cite{BPP,BY,Eldan,Martineau,CM}.
+The main results known about \dla{} are bounds on its rate of growth, derived by Kesten~\cite{Kesten1,Kesten2} (see also~\cite{Barlow}), but several variants have been introduced and studied~\cite{BPP,BY,Eldan,Martineau,CM,Silvestri}.
 Regarding \mdla{}, it was rigorously studied only in the one-dimensional case~\cite{CSwindle,KS_dla,KS_dla2}, for which sublinear growth has been proved for all densities $p\in(0,1)$ in~\cite{KS_dla}.

 {\bf Structure of the paper.} We start in Section~\ref{sec:det} with a discussion of an example of \fpphe{} where the passage times are deterministic, and show that this process has a coexistence phase.
 Then, in preparation for the proof of strong survival of \fpphe{} (Theorem~\ref{thm:fpp}), we state in Section~\ref{sec:prelim} existing results on first passage percolation, and discuss in Section~\ref{sec:hp} a result due to H\"aggstrom and Pemantle regarding non-coexistence of a two-type first passage percolation process.
 This result plays a fundamental role in our analysis of \fpphe{}.
-Then we give the proof of Theorem~\ref{thm:fpp} in Section~\ref{sec:proof}.
+Then, in Section~\ref{sec:proof}, we state and prove Theorem~\ref{thm:fpp2}, which is a more general version of Theorem~\ref{thm:fpp}.
 In Section~\ref{sec:mdla} we relate \fpphe{} with \mdla, giving the proof of Theorem~\ref{thm:mdla}.